pec0ra/buvic/README.md

 UV Web Application is a small application running in the browser to facilitate the execution of irradiance calculation.

-It offers the possibility to choose a date and a brewer id to automatically find the measurement files from a predefined set or to manually upload measurement files (manual mode).
+It offers the possibility to choose dates and a brewer id to automatically find the measurement files from a predefined set or to manually upload measurement files (manual mode).

 **Instructions:**